The Best Glass Cleaner Options for the Home

 The Best Glass Cleaners

-1. BEST OVERALL GLASS CLEANER: Windex Original Glass Cleaner
+1. BEST OVERALL: Windex Ammonia-Free Glass and Window Cleaner

-This oldie-but-goodie has been a household staple for decades for good reason: Windex Original Glass Cleaner, which contains ammonia, easily wipes away fingerprints, cooking splatters, toothpaste residue, watermarks, dust, smears, and smudges, leaving behind a sparkling, streak-free surface.
+Windex has been a household staple for decades, for good reason—it easily wipes away fingerprints, cooking splatters, toothpaste residue, watermarks, dust, smears, and smudges, leaving behind a sparkling, streak-free surface.
 Use it on glass throughout your home, including mirrors, un-tinted windows, shelving, tables, and accent pieces.
-Besides its low cost, what customers truly love about Windex is its proven effectiveness.
+Besides its low cost, what people truly love about Windex is its proven effectiveness.
+The only knock against it?
+Traditional Windex contains ammonia, a chemical to which many people are sensitive.
+But now, Windex offers its best-in-class glass cleaner in an ammonia-free formulation.

 2. RUNNER UP: Sprayway Aerosol Glass Cleaner

 3. BEST FOR VEHICLES: Invisible Glass

 Car windows get hit by bird droppings, squished bugs, dirty handprints, pollen, dust, debris, drippings from trees, and more.
 All that grime not only looks bad, but it also reduces visibility—a major safety hazard.
 To the rescue: Invisible Glass.
 This no-ammonia glass cleaner is specifically formulated to remove tough messes from car windows—tinted ones, too!
 (The proprietary ingredients are not revealed on the packaging or the website, but it is ammonia-free.)

-5. BEST GLASS-CLEANING WIPES: Windex Glass & Surface Wipes
+4. BEST WIPES: Windex Glass & Surface Wipes

 Reach for these convenient wipes whenever you need a quick touchup-and-toss on glass, mirrors, sealed stone countertops, toilets and bathroom sinks, shower doors, stainless steel, chrome, and many other household surfaces.
 While consumers say the wipes, which contain ammonia, may leave behind a little lint, they do remove fingerprints and other glass grunge fairly effectively and are perfect for storing in the car to wipe away your dog’s nose prints after an outing.
 Overall, for versatility and convenience, you can do no better.
 Just be sure to reseal the package tightly after use so wipes stay moist.